JeremyGendre/personal-website/README.md

 # My personal website

-By browser through this site, you'll discover me, my skills, projects and more !
+By browsing through this site, you'll discover me, my skills, projects and more !